You Can Count on Me: Critical response

 According to Roger Ebert, "Beyond and beneath, that is the rich human story of You Can Count on Me.
 I love the way Lonergan shows his characters in flow, pressed this way and that by emotional tides and practical considerations.
 This is not a movie about people solving things.
 This is a movie about people living day to day with their plans, fears and desires.
 It's rare to get a good movie about the touchy adult relationship of a sister and brother.
 Rarer still for the director to be more fascinated by the process than the outcome.
 This is one of the best movies of the year."

 Rob Mackie of The Guardian praised the film, likening it to Alice Doesn't Live Here Anymore and writing: "In its unassuming way, this is one of the finest films in a disappointing year for American movies...
 Lonergan films it in short, pithy scenes and leaves the interpretation up to you: is Ruffalo a liberating influence or was Culkin better with a protective mother as his formative influence?
 These are the sort of people US movies very rarely bother with."

 In a 2016 BBC poll, You Can Count on Me was voted by four critics as one of the greatest films since 2000.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 58th in WGA’s 101 Greatest Screenplays of the 21st Century (So Far).